openworm/OpenWorm/README.md

 ### Other Things to Try

-- Open a terminal and run `./run-shell-only.sh` (or `run-shell-only.cmd` on Windows).
+- Open a terminal and run `./run-shell-only.sh` (`run-shell-only.cmd` on Windows or `.\run-shell-only.cmd` in PowerShell).
 This will let you log into the container before it has run `master_openworm.py`.
 From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
 Afterwards, you'll still need to run `./stop.sh` to clean up.
 - If you wish to modify what gets installed, you should modify `Dockerfile`.
 If you want to modify what runs, you should modify `master_openworm.py`.
 Either way you will need to run `build.sh` in order to rebuild the image locally.
 Afterwards, you can run normally.

 ## FAQ